v-rajagt/IntuneDocs/intune/fundamentals/guided-scenarios-edge.md

 ## Step 5 - Review + create

 The final step allows you to review a summary of the settings you configured.
 Once you have reviewed your choices click **Create** to complete the guided scenario.
-Once the guided scenario is complete, a table of resources is displayed.
-You can edit these resources later, however once you leave the summary view, the table will not be saved.

 > [!IMPORTANT]
 > Once the guided scenario is complete it will display a summary.
 You can modify the resources listed in the summary later, however the table displaying these resouces will not be saved.

 ## Next steps

 - Enhance the security of using Microsoft Edge by setting up Intune app protection policy integration.
 For more information, see [Application protection policies for Microsoft Edge](~/apps/manage-microsoft-edge.md#application-protection-policies-for-microsoft-edge).